ragnar76/suska4/Configware/README.md

 ## What is new in the last version 2K25B (251224)
 - MMU/Cache - fixes: Mint030 works now with memory protection and Cache
-- Cache temporaly reduced to 256 byte Instruction and Data (will be set to 4k again later)
+- Cache temporally reduced to 256 byte Instruction and Data (will be set to 4k again later)